EmidioLP/EmidioLP/README.md

 <img src="https://thumbs.gfycat.com/DamagedImportantAmurratsnake-size_restricted.gif" align="center" style="width: 60%" />
 </br>

-My name is Emídio Lopes and I'm currently graduating in Computer Science at UERN - Universidade do Estado do Rio Grande do Norte.
+My name is Emídio Lopes and I have a degree in computer science at UERN - Universidade do Estado do Rio Grande do Norte.
 I live in Brazil and am very interested in Artificial Intelligence.

 - 🌱 I’m currently learning Data Science and Tensorflow.